Academy of Music (Sioux City, Iowa): Founding

 In 1870, the Sioux City businessmen Judge A. W. Hubbard, J. C. C. Hoskins, and T. J. Stone wanted to build a brick building that allowed others to rent part of the building.
 Some people were against it being built due to the belief that the building would not properly show Sioux City's economy and culture.
 An unknown writer said in the Sioux City Times that they wanted to convince the businessmen that the building would be better suited as a theater and would be profitable.
 The writer worked with others to compile information that would help their case and the group met with the businessmen.
 Hubbard and Hoskins agreed with the group's idea, with the group later meeting with Stone in private.
 They convinced Stone to write to his friends in Omaha, Nebraska, who operated an Academy of Music there and Stone's friends agreed with using part of the building as a theater.
 Selden Irwin, a stage manager in Omaha, was hired to manage the theater in 1870 which was then named Hubbard Hall.
 Irwin was also an actor and part of the Selden Irwin Combination that toured through parts of the United States.
 Irwin's group first performed at the theater on June 2, 1870.
 Irwin rented the theater yearly for $15,000.
-In December 1870, Hubbard Hall was renamed to the Academy of Music.
+In December 1870, Hubbard Hall was renamed the Academy of Music.